Please check out the United States Waiver topics below or scroll through this web page for all of your answers.

 If you are inadmissible, you must have a United States Waiver of Inadmissibility (or Visa Waiver for most non-Canadians from Countries in the Visa Waiver Program) to gain legal entry to the United States and avoid the risk of:

-People travelling to the United States with you face the same risk as you because of your inadmissibility.
+CAUTION: People traveling to the United States with you face the same risk as you because of your inadmissibility.

-- Pleasure Trips (vacation, honeymoon, travelling with friends and family)
+- Pleasure trips (vacation, honeymoon, traveling with friends and family)

 - Retiring on a seasonable basis